 The aftereffects of a heart attack can vary, depending on factors such as the extent of damage.
-These effects may involve the failure of the heart to pump enough blood, disturbances in heart rhythm, or a rupture in the heart.
+These may include heart failure, arrhythmia, and heart rupture.
+The aftereffects can influence recovery as well.

 The heart muscle needs oxygen to live.
 A heart attack happens when a blockage restricts or stops the flow of blood that carries oxygen in a heart artery.
 This

 This article examines the aftereffects of a heart attack.
 It also discusses heart attack treatment, recovery, outlook, and prevention.

 The damage that occurs in the heart during a heart attack